LatinR/web-LatinR2021/_posts/2018-01-16-sponsor-latinr.markdown

 IMPORTANT: In all cases, logos will be included in JAIIO deliverables and in the web site, according to the position acquired.

-For more information visit [www.47jaiio.sadio.org.ar](www.47jaiio.sadio.org.ar).
+For more information visit [www.47jaiio.sadio.org.ar](www.47jaiio.sadio.org.ar)

+If you are interested in sponsoring 47 JAIIO, please write us at [latinr@47jaiio.sadio.org.ar]("mailto:latinr@47jaiio.sadio.org.ar?subject=Patrocinar LarinR).